Homeschooling in New Mexico

 Who said home education only happens at home?
 From museums to state parks and everything in between, New Mexico has a wide array of educational destinations that make for great field trips.
 Whether you want to enhance your science curriculum, learn about nature, discover the state’s history, or just get out of the house for a few hours, families homeschooling in New Mexico can take their learning to a number of different locations throughout the state.

 To browse all the field trips opportunities in the Land of Enchantment, visit our Homeschool Field Trips in New Mexico post.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 New Mexico Standardized Testing and Test Prep